top of page

 Anchor 3

-PRIMARY TKA REVISION RATES.PNG
+PRIMARY KNEE REVISION RATES.PNG

 The table above shows the overall likelihood of requiring revision knee replacement surgery within 20 years ^

-PRIMARY TKA REVISION RATES BY AGE.PNG
+PRIMARY KNEE REVISION RATES BY AGE.PNG

 The table above shows the likelihood of requiring revision knee replacement surgery within 20 years according to age group at the time of the initial surgery^